fbertos/atlax360-hi-exercise/README.md

 Customer: this table will store our list of customers with their ID and their Name.

 Item: this table will store our items with their ID and their Version.
-There can be many Versions for the same ID, but only the last one will be the active one.
+There can be many Versions for the same ID, but only the latest VersionNbr will be the active one for each item, the others will be considered old versions.
-      Also, the DeletedFlag column will tell us if the Item is Deleted.
+Also, the DeletedFlag column will tell us if the Item is deleted.

 For example:
 ```